sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ## Some other public methods

-The component also exposes the `collapseAllOptions()` method to reset the state of the options when needed (when closing the menu for instance):
+The component also exposes the `collapseAllOptions()` method to reset the state of the options when needed (after selecting an option for example):

 ```
 @Component({